 If you are one of the over 28 million Americans who suffer from headaches or migraines, you are likely very familiar with the wide range of treatments and “cures” on the market.
 Many of these can be of great help, while some provide only temporary relief or even no relief.
 Few of these treatments are individualized or take the wide range of potential causes into account.
 The key to finding long-lasting relief for headaches is to uncover and address your individual issue.

 Chinese medicine has treated headaches with acupuncture and herbal medicine for millennia.
 Let’s see how it may be able to help you, too!

-Traditional Chinese Medicine (TCM) and Headaches
+Traditional Chinese Medicine (TCM) Remedies for Treating Headaches

 Traditional Chinese Medicine (TCM) can be extremely powerful in treating headaches.
 From mild tension headaches to debilitating migraines, this holistic herbal medicine can be used to re-establish a healthy balance in the body and relieve pain.